Our School App Stay connected on the go...

 History of La Retraite

 In 1904, a third house called Springfield House was bought from the family of the famous music hall artist, Dan Leno, who was known as "the funniest man in the world and champion clog dancer".
-The Sisters were also lucky enough to buy the huge field which is now our playing field.
+The Sisters were also lucky enough to buy the huge field which is now our sports pitch.
 The house next door, Burlington House, was soon purchased and linked with Springfield House.

 During the Second World War the school was evacuated, via Clapham Junction Station, to Horndean, just outside Portsmouth in Hampshire.
 The La Retraite Sisters continued their work of education and organising retreats, and after the war, when the school returned to Clapham Park, it became a two form entry Grammar School recognised officially by the London County Council.